Kvadratinho/mars-avatar-project/README.md

 # License

-This work is licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You are free to share, adapt, and build upon this work for any purpose, provided appropriate credit is given to the original author.

 This repository is intended for research, education, scientific discussion, and technological inspiration.

 The concepts presented in this project are openly shared to encourage collaboration and accelerate the development of future planetary exploration technologies.

 ---